tran-engineering/openwebui-playground/presentation/PRESENTATION.md

 - Code: How the LLM is build/trained
 - Neuronal architecture: Design of the model - layers, connections, structure.
 - Training Data: partially / fully / described
-- Final Weights on neuronal connections
+- Parameters: Weights / Biases

 ---